sjoerdvankreel/firefly-synth/manual.md

 ![Screenshot](static/screenshot_fx.png)

 ## UI
+It's fully resizable by scaling (by dragging the bottom right corner) and also reacts to system DPI settings.<br/>
 A knob with a circle in it or a slider with a small dot in it means it can be modulated by the CV matrices.<br/>
-Hover over a parameter to see a more detailed description.<br/>
+Hover over a parameter to see a more detailed description.
-It's fully resizable by scaling (by dragging the bottom right corner) and also reacts to system DPI settings.

 ## Theming